"Is it activism? Is it entertainment? Is it art?

 Since 2018 and her debut at the Animal Rights March in front of the legendary Volksbühne Berlin, Soya the Cow has been performing in a variety of artistic contexts and forms, from her theater show Dear Human Animals (since 2020) to her electro-pop album Purple Grass (2021), in TV shows such as The Voice of Germany (2021), in the exhibition format Planet Moo (since 2022), in the streets with her art walk Try Walking in My Hooves (since 2022) and numerous protest performances in front of sausage factories or agriculture ministries, or online in social networks.

 Starting from 2024, Soya is the resident house cow at Tanzhaus Zürich, where she performs with monthly art walks.
-Soya is also preparing an interspecies art festival for July 6 & 7, 2024 at the animal sanctuary Hof Narr, she is working on a new theater show Queere Tiere, premiering on November 13, 2024 at sogar theater in Zürich and a new album.
+Recently, Soya co-directed and curated the interspecies Arten Festival at the animal sanctuary Hof Narr, she premiered a new music theater show Queere Tiere about queer animal sexualities (2024) and the theater performance De-Domestication in collaboration with Brazilian drag jaguar Uhura Bqueer (2025).
+Soya the Cow was awarded with a Swiss Performing Arts Award by the Federal Office of Culture in 2025.